-The companion guides and implementation guides provide additional information on possible adjustments that can be made.
+The Reasonable Adjustment Form (in each assessment booklet) provides additional information on possible adjustments that can be made.

 Student-centred approach - A learner-centred approach in VET focuses on individual learners and their needs, and therefore any decisions about reasonable adjustment should also focus on the individual learner.
 Primarily, adjustments need to be based on each learner's ability to participate and achieve outcomes.